patrickfrey/mewa/doc/faq.md

 This way all forms of a call can be treated uniformly on application.

 The implementation of callables has some issues around scope and visibility.
 There are two scopes involved the visibility of the function for callers and the scope of the code block of the callable.
-Therefore I have to do some declaration of the current scope manually at someplace.
+Therefore, we have to do some declarations of the current scope manually at someplace.
 A callable declaration declares the parameters similarly to variables in the scope of its body.
 But the parameters are also used as part of the function declaration in the outer scope.

-Furthermore, we have to do traverse the declaration and the implementation in two different passes.
+Furthermore, we have to traverse the declaration and the implementation in two different passes.
 The function is declared in one pass, the body is traversed and the code is generated in another pass.
 This makes the function known before its body is traversed.
 Recursion becomes possible.

 See the function ```typesystem.callablebody``` in ```typesystem.lua``` of the example **language1**.
 See also [How to implement multipass AST traversal](#multipassTraversal).

-There are some differences between methods and free functions and other function types, mainly in the context type and the passing of the ```self``` parameter and maybe the LLVM IR code template.
+There are some differences between methods and free functions and other callable types, mainly in the context type and the passing of the ```self``` parameter and maybe the LLVM IR code template.
 But the things shared overweigh the differences.
 I would suggest using the same mapping for both.